raymondsquared/amazon-dynamodb/README copy.md

 ## :books: General info

-- Sample codes to publish and consume from AWS DynamoDB with roles
+- Sample codes to publish and consume from AWS EventBridge with roles

 ## :camera: Screenshots